ERC-BPGC/blog/README.md

 ## Running Local Host Server

-1. Build the blog: Run in root directory of the repository
+- Build the blog: Run in root directory of the repository

    ```shell
    hugo server
    ```

-Output:
-    '''shell
-    Built in 119 ms
-    Watching for changes in C:\Users\<usr>\blog\{archetypes,content,data,layouts,static,themes}
-    Watching for config changes in C:\Users\<usr>\blog\config.toml
-    Environment: "development"
-    Serving pages from memory
-    Running in Fast Render Mode.
-For full rebuilds on change: hugo server --disableFastRender Web Server is available at http://localhost:1313/blog/ (bind address 127.0.0.1) Press Ctrl+C to stop
-    '''

-Copy the Link given into your browser.
+Copy the Link (http://localhost:<4Numbers>/blog/) from the output into your browser.